 Also of interest is that Pawtucket has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Pawtucket is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Pawtucket is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The citizens of Pawtucket are slightly better educated than the national average of 21.84% for all cities and towns, with 21.93% of adults in Pawtucket having a bachelor's degree or advanced degree.
+The education level of Pawtucket citizens is a little higher than the average for US cities and towns: 21.93% of adults in Pawtucket have at least a bachelor's degree.

 Pawtucket is an extremely ethnically-diverse city.
 The people who call Pawtucket home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pawtucket residents report their race to be White, followed by Black or African-American.
 Pawtucket also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 25.82% of the city’s residents.
 Important ancestries of people in Pawtucket include Cape Verdean, Irish, Portuguese, French, and Italian.